Undergraduate Teaching & Learning

 Study Skills and Academic Wellness

 LMH is committed to providing the best possible learning experience, and offers a great deal of help and support for you to succeed in your studies.
 All students will be invited to attend group meetings on time management, exam techniques and stress reduction.
-It is not unusual to need a little extra help or clarification from time to time, so if you have questions about managing your academic work please do ask for help and advice.
+It is not unusual to need a little extra help or clarification, so if you have questions about managing your academic work please do ask for help and advice.

 Your first port of call will be your subject tutors whom you will see frequently within tutorials.
 You can also talk to your Personal Tutor or the Senior Tutor about academic issues or difficulties.
-Tutors may refer you to the Study Skills Lecturers, Emma Lalande and Dr Edward Sutcliffe, who can assist with a wide range of matters such as time management, essay writing, laying out problem sheets, note-taking, and strategies for revision and exams.
-Students of LMH can attend group workshops, drop in for quick advice at specified times, or make an appointment for a longer one-to-one meeting for confidential support tailor-made to suit the your individual requirements.
+Tutors may refer you to the Study Skills Lecturers, who can assist with a wide range of matters such as time management, essay writing, laying out problem sheets, note-taking, and strategies for revision and exams.
+Students of LMH can attend group workshops, drop in for quick advice at specified times, or make an appointment for a longer one-to-one meeting for confidential support tailor-made to suit your individual requirements.

-For more details, contact the Study Skills Lecturers at study.skills@lmh.ox.ac.uk.
+You can contact the Study Skills Lecturers at: study.skills@lmh.ox.ac.uk.